CDCgov/cfa-epinow2-pipeline/README.md

 1. **Build dependencies image** (`build-dependencies-image`): Creates a container image with all the dependencies required to build the R package.
 This job is cached to speed up the process, so it only updates the image if the [`Dockerfile-dependencies`](Dockerfile-dependencies) or the [`DESCRIPTION`](DESCRIPTION) file changes.
 The image is pushed to the Azure container registry: `cfaprdbatchcr.azurecr.io/cfa-epinow2-pipeline-dependencies:[branch name]`.
 1. **Build pipeline image** (`build-pipeline-image`): Using the previous image as a base, this job installs the R package and pushes the image to the Azure container registry: `cfaprdbatchcr.azurecr.io/cfa-epinow2-pipeline:[branch name]`.
-1. **Create Batch Pool and Submit Jobs** (`batch-pool`): This final job creates a new Azure batch pool with id `cfa-epinow2-pool-[branch name]` if it doesn't already exist.
+1. **Create Batch Pool and Submit Jobs** (`batch-pool`): This final job creates a new Azure batch pool with ID `cfa-epinow2-pool-[branch name]` if it doesn't already exist.
 Additionally, if the commit message contains the string "`[delete pool]`", the pool is deleted.

-Both container tags and pool ids are based on the branch name, making it compatible with having multiple pipelines running simultaneously.
+Both container tags and pool IDs are based on the branch name, making it compatible with having multiple pipelines running simultaneously.
 The pool creation depends on Azure's Python SDK (see the file [.github/scripts/create_pool.py](.github/scripts/create_pool.py)), with the necessary credentials listed in a string at the top of the script.

 > [!IMPORTANT]
 > The CI will fail with branch names that are not valid tag names for containers.
 For more information, see the official Azure documentation [here](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules#microsoftcontainerregistry).